-Hunterdon County Division of Housing is a Public Housing Agency in Flemington, New Jersey that participates in the Section 8 Housing Choice Voucher (HCV) program.
+Hunterdon County Division of Housing is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV) program.

 Hunterdon County Division of Housing serves Hunterdon County.

 During the coronavirus (COVID-19) outbreak, some waiting list openings may be postponed until further notice.
 Application methods may change, as well.
 Visit the housing authority's website for the latest on its current operations, if one is available.
 If there is no information online, you can contact the housing authority directly.
 Office operations may be different from usual, and it may take days or weeks to get a response.

 Hunterdon County Division of Housing Phone: (908) 788-1336.